moislunaire/hhFavoritesLocation/README.md

 #hhFavoritesLocation

-The location of the vacancies, added to favorites on the hh.ru on the Yandex map
+The location of the favorite vacancies from hh.ru on the Yandex map

 Use HeadHunter API (https://dev.hh.ru/) and Yandex API (https://tech.yandex.ru/maps/)